-These reports will inform the development of the new Knox Community Plan 2017-2021 and ensure that it will be evidence based.
+These reports informed the development of the draft Knox Community and Council Plan 2017-2021 and ensures that it is evidence based.

 At its meeting on Tuesday 20 December 2016, Council endorsed the Second Edition State of Knox Report for public release.

 The Second Edition State of Knox Report contains a demographic overview, explores how things have changed since the first edition of the report and compares Knox with metropolitan (or in some cases, state) averages.
 It also outlines strengths and areas of concern in Knox.